The Relationship Between Strength And Your Health

 The scores of the bench press and leg press one-rep maximums were combined to form one overall “strength score” for each participant.
 The men were then grouped into thirds based on their overall strength scores (top third, middle third, and lower third).
 Comprehensive medical evaluations were also performed at the start of the study to make sure no detrimental health conditions already existed.

 After an average follow-up of 19 years, deaths were surveyed.
 All three groups were assessed by risk of death from any cause, as well as risk of death from either heart disease or cancer.

-After condensing the results of the studies, the researchers found that performing strength training has a “moderate to large” impact on improving the following factors:
+After condensing the results of the studies, the researchers found that performing strength training has a “moderate to large” impact on the following outcomes:

-- Disease markers (such as triglycerides, blood sugar, etc.)
+- Managing disease markers (such as triglycerides, blood sugar, etc.)

-- Ability to do daily activities and overall physical function
+- Maximizing the ability to complete daily activities and overall physical function

 The results also showed that strength training has a smaller but positive impact on the following conditions: